ZGrauer/Portfolio/README.md

 `imagemin` creates new, optimized versions of all images in the *src* folder.
 The new images are saved to folder *images*.

 ### Todos
-- [ ] add 2 additional projects, replacing Project 2 and Project
+- [ ] add 2 additional projects, replacing Project 2 and Project 3
 - [ ] hover effect for project thumbnail
-- [ ] Zocial GitHub and LinkedIn buttons in Contact aside
+- [X] Zocial GitHub and LinkedIn buttons in Contact aside

 ### License
 GNU GENERAL PUBLIC LICENSE